utap2/utap2/docs/rst/installation.rst

 SINGULARITY_HOST_COMMAND
-                                   Singularity command on the host
+                                   Singularity command on the host.

                                    **for example:** if singularity is installed as module named Singularity on the host then the command will be :”ml
                                    Singularity”